Inedo/inedo-docs/BuildMaster/ci-cd/continuous-integration/server/source-control.md

 ## Connecting to Your Source Control System with Resource Credentials {#connecting data-title="Connecting to Source Control"}

-[Resource credentials](/docs/buildmaster/administration/resource-credentials) are used to connect BuildMaster to your Source Control Management (SCM) system, whether that's a public repository on GitHub or a self-managed Subversion Server.
-Each supported SCM has its own type of Resource Credential, and that type is defined in the corresponding extension.
+[Secure Resources & Secure Credentials](/docs/buildmaster/administration/resource-credentials) are used to connect BuildMaster to your Source Control Management (SCM) system, whether that's a public repository on GitHub or a self-managed Subversion Server.

+Each supported SCM has its own type of Secure Resource, and often it's own type of Secure Credential, and those types are defined in the corresponding extensions.

-For example, installing the [Subversion extension](https://inedo.com/den/subversion) will allow you to create a Subversion Resource Credential.
-When creating a resource credential for a source control system, you'll enter two types of information:
+For example, installing the [Subversion extension](/docs/buildmaster/integrations/subversion) will allow you to create a Subversion Repository secure resource, which can in turn use a Username & Password secure credential.

+When integrating with your source control system, you'll enter two types of information:

-- Repository information, such as the organization name in GitLab or custom endpoint for GitHub Enterprise
+- Resource (Repository) information, such as the organization name in GitLab or custom endpoint for GitHub Enterprise
 - Credential information, such as username and password or an authorization token

-Resource credentials can be defined at the system-level or the application-level, and they can inherit from one another, such that configuring the "parent" resource credential will automatically give that configuration to its "child" credentials.
-This allows you to define some fields (such as name/password) at the system level, while defining repository-specific information at the application level.
+Both Secure Resources and Secure Credentials can be defined at the system-level (global/shared) or the application-level.
+Generally, it's easiest to create one Secure Resource per application, and share a Secure Credential across multiple applications.

 ### Example: Inedo's Use Case